Bohaiornithidae: Classification

 The cladogram below was found in the phylogenetic analysis of Wang et al. 2014, which itself was an updated version of O'Connor et al. 2013.
 The cladogram is based on a data matrix that includes 56 avialan taxa, scored based on 262 morphological traits.

-The Wang et al. phylogenetic analysis was reused during the description of Linyiornis in 2016.
-This study it indicated that previously known bohaiornithid taxa formed a polytomy with Linyiornis and Fortunguavis, supporting the possibility that those two genera are also examples of the family, although Fortunguavis is notoriously difficult to place phylogenetically.
+In 2026, Clark et al. described Plumadraco, a new bohaiornithid with elongated tail plumes.
+The phylogenetic analysis performed recovered it close to Sulcavis and CUGB P1202.
+Junornis and Gretcheniao were recovered as the earliest-diverging members of the family.
+Shenqiornis, traditionally used to define the Bohaiornithidae, was excluded from this family.